prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 Yes, the dataset is continuously updated to include:
 * Newly reported incidents and issues.
 * Corrections to existing entries as needed.
-Updates are made by the AIAAIC team and published on the repository.
+Updates are made by the AIAAIC team and published on the repository several times a week.

 ### If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?